olofmogren/olofmogren.github.io/blog-drafts/_posts/2016-01-25-quantum-encryption.md

 imgalt: Lorenz SZ-40/42.
 A german electro-mechanical crypto machine used during WWII.
 imgcaption:

-shortversion: In a presentation as an invited speaker at SOFSEM in the Czech Republic in January 2016, Gilles Brassard from Universite de Montreal gave a talk about how quantum technology will impact cryptographic systems and the computer security of today.
+shortversion: In an invited talk at SOFSEM in January 2016, Gilles Brassard from Universite de Montreal gave a talk about how quantum technology will impact cryptographic systems and the computer security of today.

 venue:
 authors: Olof Mogren